lteresah/AMLS-GraphDatabase/Stage2/CSVs_Version2/README.md

-This is a folder containing all the CSV files involved in Version 2 of the design.
+This is a folder containing all Version 2 of the CSV files used in the FSLR Graph Database